-B. Effect of chamber pressure
+B. Effect of Chamber Pressure

 The chamber pressure can also affect the etching rate and slope of nanowire sidewalls.
 SNWA samples are fabricated by varying only the chamber pressure from the reference condition.

+Fig. 3.
+Silicon etching rate and SNWA sidewall angle against the chamber pressure.

-The etching time is fixed at 5 minutes.
-Figure 3 shows the silicon etching rate and the SNWA sidewall angle against the chamber pressure.
-The silicon etching rate is increased with the chamber pressure due to the increased fluorine radical density [22, 23].
+The etching time is fixed at 5 min.
+Fig. 3 shows the silicon etching rate and the SNWA sidewall angle against the chamber pressure.
+The silicon etching rate is increased with the chamber pressure due to the increased fluorine radical density [26], [27].
 However, the increased fluorine radical density also causes the undercut-etching problem.
 The saturation of silicon etching rate happens as the pressure is higher than 19 mTorr.